reactome/ReactomeGSA/README.md

 The `ReactomeGSA` package is an R client to the `Reactome Analysis System`.
 This new analysis system supports **multi-species, multi-omics, comparative pathway analyses**.

+## Getting Help

+  * For any questions surrounding the use of ReactomeGSA, please simply post it in our [Q&A Section](https://github.com/reactome/ReactomeGSA/discussions)
+  * Should you find a bug in our tool(s) we'd be very grateful if you could report it by posting a [new GitHub Issue](https://github.com/reactome/ReactomeGSA/issues/new)
+  * If you encounter any other issues, don't hesitate to contact us at help [at] reactome [dot] org

+## Documnetation

+The complete usage of the package is described in the [main vignette](https://bioconductor.org/packages/release/bioc/vignettes/ReactomeGSA/inst/doc/using-reactomegsa.html).

+If you are interested in processing single-cell RNA-seq data using ReactomeGSA, checkout [this vignette](https://bioconductor.org/packages/release/bioc/vignettes/ReactomeGSA/inst/doc/using-reactomegsa.html)

 ## Installation

 ### Bioconductor